hatfieldlibrary/tagger/README.md

 ### Development

 When started in development mode, the Express service runs on the configured port (3000), a browser window is opened, and the watch service restarts as needed when files are updated.
 This application uses Jade templates.
-Automatically updating the browser window in the way that angularjs projects do -- with great convenience  -- does not appear possible without extended effort.
+Automatically updating the browser window in the way that angularjs projects do -- with great convenience  -- doesn't appear possible without additional effort.
 E.g.: attempts to use livereload with the Jade templates ran into a problem with conditional logic in the templates.
 So, when coding you'll need to manually refresh the browser.

-To start in development mode:
+To start development mode:

 `grunt develop`